This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Go kayaking

-Everything you need is included in the $160 USD tour cost – from transportation to lunch and all your gear.
-It’s an easy adventure to book for your time in Bariloche.
+Everything you need is included, from transportation to lunch and all your gear.
+So, it’s an easy adventure to book for your time in Bariloche.
+It’s the kind of day where all you have to do is show up, paddle, relax, and soak in the beauty of Patagonia—truly time well spent!

 Check availability and reserve this 5-star tour here!